 Depreciation is simply the systematic reduction in the value of a non-current (long-term) asset each year.
 The amount of this reduction is recognized as an expense each year and shown in the income statement.

-For example, you purchase a delivery vehicle for your business for $50,000.
+For example, you purchase a construction vehicle for your business for $200,000.
 You expect it to be used for 10 years in the business before replacing it.
-So you allocate $5,000 per year ($50,000 / 10 years) as an expense to the income statement.
+So you allocate $20,000 per year ($200,000 / 10 years) as an expense to the income statement.
 This expense is called depreciation.

-Occasionally you will see depreciation in a cash flow statement exercise or question.
-In this situation they will provide you with the income statement (and possibly the other financial statements of the business) and you will have to construct the cash flow statement from these.
+Occasionally you will also see depreciation in a cash flow statement exercise or question using the direct method.
+In this situation they will provide you with the income statement (and other financial statements) and you will have to construct the cash flow statement from these.
 The income statement will include depreciation as one of the expenses there.

-They may require you to start with the net profit in the income statement and go from this figure to a net cash flow figure.
-In this case you have to remove the differences between the two statements.
-One of those differences is depreciation, which occurs in the income statement but is not a part of cash flow.
+Similar to the indirect method, they may require you to start with the net profit in the income statement and go from this figure to a cash flow figure.
+In this case you have to remove the differences between the income statement and cash flow statement.
+One of those differences is depreciation, which occurs in the income statement but does not represent an actual movement of cash.